-To do this, organisations will follow good practice by developing a strategy, and then refreshing it periodically.
-This is a shared document which is developed and agreed by trustees and those leading the work on a day-to-day basis in the charity, and which can be used to review progress when trustees meet.
+To do this, it is good practice to develop a strategy, a shared document which is developed and agreed by trustees and those leading the work on a day-to-day basis in the charity, and which can be used to review progress when trustees meet.
 Below, we have developed a tool that should help you do this.

-As well as a strategy, it is also important to ensure that, as trustees, executive leaders, and colleagues leading on governance:
+As well as a strategy, it is also important to ensure that, as trustees:

 - You understand what your charity's purpose is and that you keep checking with your stakeholders that the purpose is being achieved.
 You can do this by talking to those who have benefitted from the charity, carrying out a survey across users, talking to staff, and making sure you are aware of the broader picture related to your work.
-Ask: who else is out there and what are they doing in this space? - You have the relevant information about budgets and operations to be able to guide your decision making and shape your strategy.
-It is also crucial that you make sure that you are not wasting public funds and that what you are doing with the charity's money is benefitting your community.
-You should agree a budget before the beginning of your financial year and then create or receive regular reports on progress against this budget, as well as consider long-term plans for the charity's finances and for fundraising.
+Ask: who else is out there and what are they doing in this space? - You make sure that annual reports and accounts are published in a timely manner - both on the charity website (if relevant) and submitted to the Charity Commission.
+There are different requirements for charities of different income levels - more information about [this can be found on the Charity Commission website](#).